hrtcat/hrtcat/topics/hormone_testing.md

 ## Laboratory Hormone Testing

-#TODO

 Hormones that are coming from the grey-market are unlikely to have the same level of purity as hormones acquired from USP grade pharmaceutical manufacturers.
 For example, instead of 99.8% purity you might end up with something like 97.2% (like was the case with Boobs Not Bombs testing<sup>3</sup>).
-I'm unable to determine what the compromises the remaining 2.8%.
+We're unable to determine what compromises the remaining 2.8%, or what levels of purity are expected from pharmaceutical grade hormones.

 When you purchase bulk raw hormones you should send them in to be tested before you brew with and inject them.